 Title: Adulterated orange juice: An introduction to analytical chemistry through use of high performance liquid chromatography (HPLC) and the case study approach

-Abstract: As a part of the junior/senior level analytical instrumentation course at Canisius College, modern, real-life situations and Case Study experiments are included to increase student’s exposure to situations that may occur in their real and professional lives.
+Abstract: As a part of the junior/senior level analytical instrumentation course at Canisius University, modern, real-life situations and Case Study experiments are included to increase student’s exposure to situations that may occur in their real and professional lives.
 This study utilizes HPLC to determine the concentrations of two compounds, naringin and neohesperidin, in solutions comprising different ratios of grapefruit to orange juice.
 The Case Study centers on determining if an orange juice supplier has exceeded the legal limit for the addition of grapefruit juice to orange juice.